srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 * the first route will be to an Azure Blob storage location for data archiving
 * the second route will be to an Azure Stream Analytics job for real-time analysis

-Since message routes are best built and tested one at a time, this exercise will focus on the storage route.
-This route will be called the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.
-All the features required to build this route are available in the Azure portal.
+Message routes should be built and tested one at a time, so this exercise will focus on the storage route.
+This route will be referred to as the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.

-You will keep the storage route simple, and use Azure Blob storage (though Data Lake storage is also available).
-The key feature of message routing is the filtering of incoming data.
-The filter, written in SQL, streams output down the route only when certain conditions are met.
+One important feature of message routing is the ability to filter incoming data before routing to an endpoint.
+The filter, written as a SQL query, directs output through a route only when certain conditions are met.

-One of the easiest ways to filter data is on a message property, which is why you added these two lines to your code:
+One of the easiest ways to filter data is to evaluate a message property.
+You may recall adding message properties to your device messages in the previous exercise.
+The code that you added looked like the following:

 ```csharp
 ...